Unsupervised Large Language Model Alignment for Information Retrieval via Contrastive Feedback: Related Work

 \subsection{Large Language Models}

-Recently, LLMs are emerged and boost considerable natural language processing tasks.
-The architecture of LLMs, particularly the Transformer~\cite{vaswani2017attention}, leads to significant improvements in capturing both short and long-range dependencies.
-This advancement has given rise to influential models such as BERT~\cite{devlin2018bert} and GPT~\cite{radford2018improving}.
+Recently, LLMs are emerged and boost many natural language processing tasks.
+The architecture of LLMs, particularly the Transformer~\cite{vaswani2017attention}, leads to significant improvements in capturing textual semantics.
+This advancement empowers many influential models such as BERT~\cite{devlin2018bert} and GPT~\cite{radford2018improving}.
 These models pave the way for subsequent advancements like GPT-2~\cite{radford2019language} and GPT-3~\cite{brown2020language}, with increasing model sizes and capabilities.
 The training pipeline of LLMs also earned significant attention in recent years due to its pivotal role in enabling models like GPT to exhibit remarkable language understanding and generation capabilities.
 Pre-training is a cornerstone of training LLMs and involves training the model on a massive corpus to learn linguistic patterns and structures, leveraging the tasks such as masked language modeling~\cite{devlin2018bert}, next token prediction~\cite{radford2018improving} and etc. By utilizing large-scale pre-training, LLMs acquire a general understanding of language, making them available for various downstream tasks.
-Supervised Fine-Tuning (SFT) involves training the LLM on task-specific datasets with labeled examples.
+Supervised Fine-Tuning (SFT) involves training LLMs on task-specific datasets with labeled examples.
 This stage adapts the generic linguistic knowledge acquired during pre-training to specific tasks, such as sentiment analysis~\cite{dong2021latent}, text classification~\cite{dong2021legal,dong2022incorporating}, and dialogues~\cite{ouyang2022training}.
-Alignment technique facilitates LLMs in learning from self-generated responses and environmental feedback, thereby aligning the capability with the desired attribute.
-The environment feedback could be from human~\cite{ouyang2022training} or a model~\cite{bai2022constitutional}.
-This approach has shown promise in improving the safety and helpfulness of LLMs.
+Alignment technique facilitates LLMs in learning from the generated responses and environmental feedback, thereby aligning the capability with the desired attribute.
+The environment feedback could be from human~\cite{ouyang2022training} or other models~\cite{bai2022constitutional}.
+This approach has shown promise in improving the helpfulness and harmlessness of LLMs.